-Most all homeowners are familiar with the skunk, if only the smell alone.
+Most Cape Cod residents are aware of the skunk — its smelly notoriety proceeds it.
 The distinctive odor is the skunk's defense mechanism and is what makes it such a unique pest.
 A skunk is typically primarily nocturnal, so there's a great chance you won't even see it (you'll likely smell it, though!).
 If you do spot a skunk during the day, we suggest giving Critter Control of Cape Cod a call.
 If you'd like more information on how to identify a skunk (other than its smell), or if you'd like to schedule an inspection, give us a call at 508.690.0076.
 You can also contact us online here.

 - There are numerous techniques you can implement on your property that discourage skunks from coming onto your property.
 In the majority of cases, more than these techniques are required to keep skunks away for good.

 - Skunks are clever and perseverant; these critters will try their hardest to make their home on the property if they find it appealing.

 - Limiting access to water sources and all types of food and sealing foundation cracks is a great place to start.

 - Securing trash cans, keeping rodent populations under control, and blocking entry to pet/livestock can all keep the chances of a skunk infestation down.

 - Modifying your property by removing piles of brush and making other similar aesthetic changes is another option.

 - Food is available in human-inhabited areas and it encourages skunks to make their homes under patios, decks, buildings, and other outbuildings.
 They will also dig dens in yards to find food.

 - These scavengers eat just about anything, including rodents, garden vegetation, grubs, and other insects, and often venture into trash bins for leftover food.